AnyChart/docs.anychart.com/sub/quick-start.md

 </html>
 ```

-### Also you may use any other JavaScript library to manage DOM load event.<br> Here is example with jQuery:
+<h3 style="line-height:22px;padding-bottom:10px;">Also you may use any other JavaScript library to manage DOM ready event.<br> Here is example with jQuery:</h3>

 ```
 	<script>